ToniBiro/Robotics/Matrix game/README.md

 - 2 MAX7219 Drivers
 - buzzer - buzzes when a player dies

-It will have two scores for each player, a single high score, the number of lives
+It will have two scores for each player, a single high score and the number of lives.

 ## Schematics